percona/pmm/docs/setting-up/server/aws.md

 ![!image](../../_images/aws-marketplace.pmm.ec2.properties.png)

-To run the instance, copy and paste its public IP address to the location bar of your browser.
+To run the instance, copy and paste its public IP address into the location bar of your browser.
 In the *Percona Monitoring and Management* welcome page that opens, enter the instance ID.

 ![!image](../../_images/installation-wizard.ami.instance-id-verification.png)